pivotal/blog/content/post/bosh-on-ipv6-2.md

 In this blog post we show how we deployed a BOSH Director with an IPv4 address (no IPv6), and, in turn, used the BOSH Director to deploy a VM with both IPv4 and IPv6 addresses and which is running an nginx web server.
+Future blog posts will describe installing a BOSH Director in a pure IPv6 network.

 We expect this blog post to be of interest to those who plan to deploy BOSH in IPv6-enabled environments on vSphere.